What is headless CMS?

 Is Brightspot a headless CMS platform?

+Yes, Brightspot is headless, but that's not the end of the answer.
+At Brightspot, we believe in front-end freedom of choice—to be able to choose the architecture that best suits each individual organization’s unique needs.
 Meaning?
 Brightspot CMS is naturally headless, but users determine how they want to use the platform to create digital content experiences.
 Brightspot provides the only evolved CMS platform that is front-end agnostic with an extensible architecture that is API-first so that users can publish how they want—headless or decoupled—all within the same environment.

 Are other headless providers an API-first CMS platform?

+No, most headless CMS platforms on the market are API-only platforms.
+This means that the burden of developing the features and capabilities to create, develop and publish content rest squarely with the user.
 In today’s digital economy, Brightspot recognizes that all businesses are content businesses—all organizations must communicate and reach audiences by creating and publishing unique content.
 In that sense, while not all businesses may see themselves yet as a content business, all businesses leverage content as a vehicle for communicating and engaging with their stakeholders—customers, partners, employees, and shareholders.